 Time for Hosting

 You’ve decided on your blog name, and you have the domain.
 Now it is time to set up your hosting.
 Hosting is where your blog will sit, and your information will be stored.
 There are so many hosting companies out there today, and you could pay a small fortune if you don’t choose wisely.
-I would recommend to start off with a low-cost hosting and then move to a more expensive one if needed in the future.
+I would recommend starting off with low-cost hosting and then move to a more expensive one if needed in the future.
 Why pay more for something if you don’t need to?

 Your next step is to get the core of your blog set up.
 For this, you will want to use WordPress.
 WordPress is your entire system, this will help you from needing to worry about most coding, and it is the easiest platform for blogging.
 You will need to download and install this.
 One of the great things about the hosting companies I suggested is that there are options within your CPANEL that will install WordPress for you and get it all set up to the basic settings.

 Theming your site is another fun part.
 You could spend a lot of money on getting a theme created for you.
 I recommend that you get a Genesis child theme for your website.
 They are easy to customize, and there are a ton of them out there.
 Genesis themes are pretty much all set up for those that want to sell products if you decide to go that route in the future.
-You can get Genesis themes from Pretty Darn Cute, Restored 316, and directly from StudioPress.
+You can get Genesis themes from Restored 316, and directly from StudioPress.

 If you don’t want to mess with the setup of your blog yourself, you can always hire me to do the job for you.
 I would require you to have already settled on your blog name ready as well as know what you want your domain to be (and it needs to be available).
-I can then work with you to purchase the domain, set up hosting, install WordPress, purchase and install the theme of your choice, and get you ready to start blogging.
-Just email me at firstname.lastname@example.org, and we can work out all the details.
+I can then work with you to purchase the domain, set up hosting, install WordPress, purchase, and install the theme of your choice, and get you ready to start blogging.
+Just email me at email@example.com, and we can work out all the details.